Study At A Medical Assistant School in Georgia, Pursue A Perfect Career For You

 Have you been wondering about pursuing a career in medical assisting?
-If so, there are variety of programs available in Georgia —including certificates, diplomas and degree programs.
+If so, there are variety of programs available in Georgia —including certificates degree programs and diplomas.
+Medical assistants, not to be confused with physician assistants, work in clinical or administrative settings or perform a variety of both.
+They:

-- There are a total of 77 four-year institutions and 55 two-year institutions in Georgia
+- There are a total of 69 four-year institutions and 42 two-year institutions in Georgia.

 What are the medical assisting job and earning statistics from Georgia?

-- The annual mean 10th percentile wage for medical assistants in Georgia is $20,800 [ii]
+- The annual mean 10th percentile wage for medical assistants in Georgia is $24,000.

 Where do medical assistants work?